EgorWeders/SimpleMessagerBase/README.md

-# Testing ground for a messenger based on qt and mutator mechanism (a kind of visitor boost)
+# Testing ground for a messenger based on qt and mutator mechanism (a kind of boost visitor )

 (The project was created for testing and training)
 # Goal: